Top 12 Most Beautiful Villages and Towns in Kent

 Indeed, there are various beautiful places in Kent to visit, and things to do, too.
 Here, we compiled a list of the most beautiful villages and towns in the county including what to do and how to get there.

-Maidstone is a large town situated in the south-east of London.
+Maidstone is a large town situated in the southeast of London.
 It will take you around one or two hours to drive from London to Maidstone in Kent, depending on where you start your journey from London.

 You can also get to Maidstone by direct train from London Victoria station or London St Pancras International.
 The train ride takes around one hour and you can take your bicycle with you on a train without extra charges.

-Whether you go to Maidstone for a day trip or a weekend getaway, there are different options in regards to things to do.
+Whether you go to Maidstone for a day trip or a weekend getaway, there are different options in regard to things to do.
 You can go on a boat trip on the River Medway which is either a one-hour ride between Allington and Maidstone or a three-hour journey from Maidstone to Teston via East Farleigh Locks.

 When it comes to food, there are plenty of both local and international restaurants in the town centre.
 You can have traditional fish and chips or go for a Spanish or an Italian dish.